;

 Law Blog

-WORK VISAS: Specialty Occupations (H1B – Key Features)
+IMMIGRATION: Specialty Occupation Visa (H-1B – Key Features)

 This article is a continuation of the H-1B overview provided in our previous discussion, which you can access here.
 Now that you have a general concept of the H-1B, we will turn to some of the specific features of the program.